Natalia Burgos Cuevas

 Natalia Burgos Cuevas is a Researcher at Ecologic Institute.
 She coordinates the international development activities at Ecologic Institute.
-Thematically, she focuses on climate change adaptation, disaster risk management and urban and regional planning.
-Natalia Burgos is a native Spanish speaker, is fluent in English and French and has a basic knowledge of German.
+Her research areas include climate change adaptation, nature-based solutions, disaster prevention, and urban and regional planning.
+Her work focuses on the analysis of nature-based solutions, ecosystem restoration for climate mitigation and adaptation, and governance, policy frameworks, and co-creation approaches for sustainable urban development.
+She also analyzes linkages between climate change and migration, with a focus on land use and development plans.
+Natalia's native language is Spanish.
+She is also fluent in English and French, and has a basic knowledge of German.

 Before joining Ecologic Institute, Natalia Burgos worked as Regional Development Advisor at the National Planning Department (Departamento Nacional de Planeación) of Colombia, being responsible for the design and implementation of the Colombian Regional Integration Strategy prioritized in the National Development Plan (2018-2022).
 Additionally, she worked in the enlargement of the Colombian portfolio for sustainable land use planning and climate change regional projects.